openedx/tutor-contrib-coursegraph/README.rst

 * ``CALL dbms.security.deleteUser(<username>)``
 * ``CALL dbms.security.listUsers()``

 Since authorization control is not availble in the Neo4j Community Edition, all users will have full administrative control over Neo4j data, including ability to to read all graphs, modify nodes, modify relationships, and create new users.
 Because of this, access to any set of CourseGraph Neo4j credentials confers read access to your entire course catalog, as well as the ability to insert fake data into CourseGraph.
-As such, if your CourseGraph instance is accessible by the public, then **all Neo4j credential sets should be treated as secrets**.
+As such, if your CourseGraph instance is accessible by the public, then **all Neo4j credential sets should be treated as production secrets**.

 By default, this plugin initializes Neo4j with one user, whose username is ``neo4j`` and whose password is set from the ``COURSEGRAPH_NEO4J_PASSWORD`` Tutor setting.
 When CMS pushes data to Neo4j, it also authenticates with ``neo4j`` as its username and ``COURSEGRAPH_NEO4J_PASSWORD`` as its password.
 Keep in mind that: